alicenet/alicenet/layer1/README.md

 The main way to interact with the layer 1 blockchains is via **Tasks**.
 So, if you have a service that needs to send a transaction to the layer 1 blockchains or need to check data from time to time in a smart contract create a new task.

-The new task should be a new file in its own folder inside the **tasks folder**.
+The new task should be a new file in its own folder inside the **tasks folder** (layer1/executor/tasks).
 Check the [example task](./executor/tasks/examples/simple_task.go) to get more information on how to create a new task.
 Once the task file is created, its type need to be registered into the `GetTaskRegistry()` function in the task [scheduler file](./executor/task_scheduler.go).
 Once all these requirements all fulfilled, use the task scheduler to schedule the task when needed.

 ## Registering new layer 1 events